Implementation

 Content Security Policy

-If you are using a Content-Security-Policy (CSP) header, you may need to add the following directives to allow the web components to work correctly:
+If you are using a Content-Security-Policy (CSP) header, you may need to extend it to allow the web components and third-party integrations (such as Zendesk and Plaid) to work correctly.

 <meta